HoussemDellai/github-actions-course/README.md

 What you’ll learn:
 - The fundamentals for writing CI/CD pipelines with Github Actions
 - Best practices for editing Github workflows
-- Triggering a workflow on a Pul Request, Tag, Push or on a schedule
+- Triggering a workflow on a Pull Request, Tag, Push or on a schedule
 - Creating DevOps pipelines for Web Apps, Container apps and Databases
 - Deploying apps and infra into Azure Cloud
 - Using Terraform and Bicep (Infra as Code) with Github Actions
 - Creating custom runner to run the pipelines
 - Implement DevSecOps principles
+- Creating pipelines for aspnet and dockerized apps

 Are there any course requirements or prerequisites?
 - No DevOps experience required, this course will take you from the ground up to the expert level